zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_server.md

      tlsCert: <Your absolute TLS cert file path of your messaging server>
     ```

-## Zowe Chat z/OSMF Endpoint Configuration
+## Zowe Chat z/OSMF endpoint configuration

 Zowe Chat is configured to run against a single z/OSMF server.
 You describe your z/OSMF server information by editing the `zosmfServer.yaml` configuration file.